Grain-Free Dog Food: Helpful or Harmful?

 "There are so many health problems we can't prevent," Romine says.
 "If you can prevent heart disease by controlling your dog's diet, do it.
 Err on the side of feeding a diet that doesn't have those problems [being studied by the FDA], until we understand the problem more."

 My Dog Is on a Grain-Free Diet.
-How Can I Tell If He Has DCM?
+How Can I Tell If He Has Dilated Cardiomyopathy?

-Signs of DCM in a dog include fatigue, weakness, a drop in energy level, and as a result, shorter walks, Romine says.
+Signs of dilated cardiomyopathy in dogs include fatigue, weakness, a drop in energy level, and as a result, shorter walks, Romine says.
 A more serious case of DCM may produce labored breathing, a soft, wet cough, gums that are purple instead of pink, and sometimes a heart murmur or heart failure.

 "But even if your dog is acting perfectly fine, that doesn't mean he's not affected," Romine says.
 "There are numerous cases of dogs with no symptoms having quite severe disease on echocardiogram."

 What Should I Do To Make Sure My Dog Is Healthy While on a Grain-Free Diet?

 Romine recommends taking a dog who has been on a grain-free diet to the vet to get checked out—even if that pet doesn't show any symptoms.
 The vet will listen to your dog's heart and take x-rays.
 Your pooch may even end up getting an echocardiogram by a veterinary cardiologist, which is the gold standard for evaluating cardiac function.
 But, she says, the good news is, "It's possible to reverse the disease as long as your dog is not in end-stage DCM and you swap out the grain-free diet."